How does it work? There are a couple of easy steps you must follow to get assistance through HEAR Nashville:

 Are payment plans available?

-Only one of our program offers payment plans for qualified patients.
-Please contact the Audient program to discuss this option.
+At present, none of our programs offers payment plans for qualified patients.

 What kind of hearing aids can I get through the assistance programs?

 All programs offer behind-the-ear (BTE) hearing aids.
-In-the-ear (ITE) or in-the-canal (ITC) hearing aids may also be purchased through the Audient program.
 All hearing aids purchased through the assistance programs are brand new hearing aids; they are not recycled or refurbished.

 What if I do not have insurance?